Knowledge Center

 14. Look for passive candidates

 Passive candidates are not actively pursuing a new role.
-However, that doesn’t mean they wouldn’t consider a change.
-Rather than waiting for candidates to come to you, you can be proactive and strike up a conversation.
-Even if the person you’re talking to chooses not to apply to the role you’re currently looking to fill, they will still remember you and your company in the future.
+However, that doesn't mean they wouldn't consider a change.
+Rather than waiting for prospective candidates to come to you, you can be proactive and strike up a conversation.
+Even if the person you're talking to chooses not to apply to the role you're currently looking to fill, they will still remember you and your company in the future.
 Tools like Findem can be a great resource for outreach to passive candidates and constructing pipelines you can draw on later.

 15. Consider creating a recruiting operations position

-16. Include past candidates when relevant
+16. Include past candidates

 More often than not, candidates who make it to the final round interview are top-notch talent, so don't forget about them.
 Past candidates who weren't hired but are still qualified for roles at your company may be worth reaching out to, and may have gained new skills and experience since you last spoke.
 Make sure your sourcing technology searches past candidates and their most up-to-date information.